DeepFeature: LLM-Empowered Context-aware Feature Generation for Wearable Biosignals: Introduction

 However, existing feature extraction methods have significant limitations when applied to wearable biosignals.
 First, existing feature extraction methods either rely on predefined feature sets~\cite{christ2018time, barandas2020tsfel, Kats2021, lubba2019catch22} or utilize off-the-shelf Large Language Models (LLMs) with general task description for feature generation~\cite{gong2025evolutionary, hollmann2024large, nam2024optimized, han2024large}.
 Nonetheless, healthcare tasks based on wearable biosignals are highly context-specific, encompassing unique task settings (e.g., data collection protocols, sensor modalities) and task-relevant expert knowledge (e.g., physiological characteristics of target groups, feature selection priors).
 In addition, biosignals often exhibit inter- and intra-individual variability due to physiological and psychological factors.
-This context-specific nature makes the rapid identification of effective, customized feature set in such applications particularly challenging.
-Second, the use of complex and diverse multimodal biosignals in healthcare applications often result in an extensive and high-dimensional feature space.
-Navigating such a space to determine optimal feature extraction settings is highly error-prone, frequently leading to suboptimal model performance.
-Existing solutions, however, either fail to assess the quality of their extraction results~\cite{jeong2024llm, li2025exploring, han2024large} or rely on iterative interactions with LLMs using invariant prompts, with the expectation of achieving improved outcomes~\cite{hollmann2024large, gong2025evolutionary}.
-Last, the vast number and heterogeneity of applications and extracted features make it impractical to manually implement the extraction functions.
+This context-specific nature makes the rapid identification of an effective, customized feature set in such applications particularly challenging. \final{Second, wearable biosignal applications typically involve multiple physiological signals, each with a range of extractable features and feature-specific parameter configurations.
+Moreover, features can be combined across signals to form composite features.
+These factors result in an extremely high-dimensional combinatorial feature space.} \final{Navigating such a large feature space to select optimal feature set is highly error-prone, frequently leading to suboptimal model performance.} Existing solutions, however, either fail to \final{effectively} assess the quality of \final{the extracted features}~\cite{jeong2024llm, li2025exploring, han2024large} or merely rely on iterative interactions with LLMs using invariant prompts, with the expectation of achieving improved outcomes~\cite{hollmann2024large, gong2025evolutionary}.
+Last, the vast number and heterogeneity of applications and extracted features make it impractical to manually implement the feature extraction functions.
 Recent work~\cite{shen2025autoiot} has explored LLM-based automated approaches for implementing and executing the feature extraction functions from sensor data.
-However, we have observed that it often generates erroneous feature extraction functions in the context of wearable biosignals, and its code improvement module frequently exceeds the token limits of the LLM (see Sec.~\ref{subsec:manualeffort}).
-This emphasizes the demand for a fine-grained, verifiable mechanism that translates task-specific feature generation and extraction processes into executable code.
+However, we have observed that it often generates erroneous feature extraction functions in the context of wearable biosignals, and its code improvement module frequently exceeds the token limits of the LLM (see Section~\ref{subsec:manualeffort}).
+This emphasizes the demand for \final{a fine-grained and verifiable mechanism that can automatically and correctly translate feature extraction processes into executable code.}